joinpursuit/arrays_assignment/README.md

 */
 ```

-12. Write code that logs every value in an array using a while loop
+b.
+Write code that logs every value in an array using a `while` loop

 ```js
 let logMeOutWhile = ["I", "am", "a", "happy", "array"]